vahtyah/LeetCodeSolutions/Bit Manipulation/README.md

 [0136.
 Single Number](https://github.com/vahtyah/LeetCodeSolutions/tree/main/Bit%20Manipulation/0136.%20Single%20Number): Find the single number that appears only once in an array of integers.

+[0190.
+Reverse Bits](/Bit%20Manipulation%2F0190.%20Reverse%20Bits): Reverse the bits of a 32-bit unsigned integer

 [0338.
 Counting Bits](https://github.com/vahtyah/LeetCodeSolutions/tree/main/Bit%20Manipulation/0338.%20Counting%20Bits): Count the number of 1 bits in the binary representation of each number from 0 to n.

 [1550.
 Three Consecutive Odds](/Bit%20Manipulation%2F1550.%20Three%20Consecutive%20Odds): Check for three consecutive odd numbers in array